Highpointer/Amazon_Vine_Analysis/README.md

 ![Paid](Paid.png)  ![Unpaid](Unpaid.png)</p>
 The table on the left shows that there were 107 paid reviews that were part of the Vine program.
 Of these 107 reviews, 56, or 52.3%, were 5-star reviews.
 The table on the right shows that there were 39,869 unpaid reviews.
 Of these 39,869 reviews, 21,005, or 52.7%, were 5-star reviews.
+## Deliverable 3: A Written Report on the Analysis (20 points)
+The purpose of this analysis